Casey (band): Musical style

+Influences

-They have cited influences including Pianos Become the Teeth, Touché Amoré, mewithoutYou, La Dispute, Stick to Your Guns, God Is an Astronaut, Explosions in the Sky, Foo Fighters, This Will Destroy You, Caspian, Motion City Soundtrack, Funeral for a Friend, the Blackout, Hondo Maclean, Aiden, Hawthorne Heights, the first two albums by A Day to Remember and Converge.
+They have cited influences including Dead Swans, Bastions, Landscapes, Departures, Up River, Pianos Become the Teeth, Touché Amoré, mewithoutYou, La Dispute, Stick to Your Guns, Gatherers, Jonas Brothers, God Is an Astronaut, Circa Survive, Explosions in the Sky, Foo Fighters, This Will Destroy You, Caspian, Motion City Soundtrack, Funeral for a Friend, the Blackout, Hondo Maclean, Aiden, Hawthorne Heights, the first two albums by A Day to Remember and Converge.
 Following their reunion, Weaver would begin writing lyrics influenced by Holding Absence and Silent Planet.

 In an interview with Music&Riots, Weaver stated that the band try not to consider genre when writing their music, explaining "if you take 20 second snapshots throughout the record we could just as easily be Comeback Kid as we could Sigur Rós.
 I think in the internet age the concept of genre is becoming less and less relevant.
 People are fusing soundscapes in such diverse and dramatic ways that trying to pigeonhole an artist is becoming more difficult than it's ever been.
 We just make music that we love, if people listen to it and it resonates with them, then the genre is of no consequence".

+Legacy

+In a 2024 article, Kerrang! writer Jake Richardson stated that "The influence of bands like Casey on the new breed [of U.K. heavy music] is clear", noting Sleep Token and Holding Absence as two examples.
+They have been cited as an influence by Lastelle, Delaire the Liar and Normandie.